Hazel Grove: Economy

-Most residents work outside the suburb.
-Hazel Grove is also home to the UK Adidas headquarters, who have their main warehouse on the edge of the suburb, and the nearby Stepping Hill Hospital which is the main maternity and A&E hospital serving the Stockport and south Manchester areas.
+Most residents work outside the village.
+Hazel Grove was also home to the UK Adidas headquarters, who had their main warehouse on the edge of the village, and the nearby Stepping Hill Hospital which is the main maternity and A&E hospital serving the Stockport and south Manchester areas.

 Mirlees, Bickerton and Day established a factory in October 1908, where diesel engines were manufactured for many years.

 Nexperia (formerly NXP, Philips, Mullard) have a semiconductor manufacturing plant (wafer Fab) off Bramhall Moor Lane in Hazel Grove.
-The site has been there for over 25 years and currently employs around 650 people.
+The site has been there for over 25 years and currently employs around 1100 people.
 Before that, the site was at School Street, which has an interesting history.
 Before 1939, the site beside the Marcliff (later Warwick) cinema at the south end of the village had a garage and petrol station (opposite Jack Sharp's greyhound track), which was converted at the outbreak of war into an aircraft factory, occupying the entire triangle between Macclesfield Road and the two railway lines.
 This seemed also to have been extended behind the Norbury Church, in School Street.
 At the end of the war, prefabs were built.
 The Macclesfield Road site was taken over later for pharmaceuticals by British Schering.
 Eventually, G.E.C. started a transistor factory at the School St address.
 Both of these locations are now light industrial estates housing a number of small businesses, some still in the original buildings.

-Hazel Grove's high street, London Road, and its surrounding area is the largest district centre in Stockport Borough with a diverse range of small shops and larger supermarkets, public houses, restaurants and takeaways.
+Hazel Grove's main shopping street, London Road, and its surrounding area is the largest district centre in Stockport Borough with a diverse range of small shops and larger supermarkets, public houses, restaurants and takeaways.